clux/linkr-app/README.md

 A link sharing site built on top of express, postgresql, and polymer based web components using local passport authentication.

 ## Install
-Ensure you have node, postgres and bower installed.
-Then clone and install dependencies:
+Intall node, postgres and bower.
+Then clone, install dependencies, and start:

 ```sh
 git clone git@github.com:clux/linkr-app.git